-Calculations for reduction in activity data come from tools and reports provided by government agencies such as the US EPA, California Energy Commission, CARB, CAPCOA, US DOE, and local air districts.
-If accurate data are not available through these sources, the quantifications use case studies from comparable communities and applicable scholarly research.
+Calculations for reduction in activity data come from tools and reports provided by State and federal agencies such as the US Environmental Protection Agency (EPA), the California Energy Commission, CARB, the California Air Pollution Control Officers Association (CAPCOA), the US Department of Energy (DOE), and the Monterey Bay Air Resources District (MBARD).
+If accurate data is not available from these sources, the quantification uses case studies from comparable communities and applicable scholarly research.
 Detailed information about how GHG emissions savings from each strategy are calculated appear in Appendix A.